playingoDEERUX/ded/README.md

 * Misc. stuff, cleanups

 * RandomX PoW as an alternative, however, validating its PoW is quite slow for the authority side as well, therefore resorted to the conventional SHA256 PoW.
+Requires an ASIC for attackers to even just get back to even playing field, and even then this design is supposed to be highly robust.

 Post-discovery communication should be secured cryptographically as well (since anyone who knows a bit more about networking, knows that the inherent nature of the internet is complete lack of confidentiality among other properties), but that's beyond the scope of this project.